Nickelodeon Kids' Choice Awards: International history

 In June 2010, Nickelodeon Latin America announced a Kids' Choice Awards for Mexico.
 Other countries with their own Kids' Choice Awards include Brazil, United Kingdom, Australia, and Indonesia, which are either fully original local productions, or inserted as continuity during their broadcast of the U.S. ceremony.
 The Australian Kids' Choice Awards had its final local ceremony in 2012.

 In August 2011, Nickelodeon Latin America announced a Kids' Choice Awards event for Argentina.

 In June 2014, Nickelodeon Latin America announced a Kids' Choice Awards event for Colombia.

 Awards

-This table shows the awards from the past.
+This table shows the awards that were presented over the years.
 An asterisk next to a category indicates an award has been presented in that particular category every year since the inception of the Kids' Choice Awards in 1988.